MarlinFirmware/MarlinDocumentation/_basics/install.md

 Follow one of these links to install Marlin:

-- [Installing Marlin with Arduino IDE](install_arduino.html) : To install Marlin 1.1.x or Marlin 2.0.x on AVR boards
+- [Install Marlin with Arduino IDE](install_arduino.html) : To install Marlin 1.1 or Marlin 2.0 on AVR boards.
-- [Installing Marlin with PlatformIO](install_platformio.html) : Automated method to install Marlin 1.1.x or Marlin 2.0.x on any platform, including AVR
+- [Install Marlin with PlatformIO](install_platformio.html) : To auto-install Marlin 1.1 or Marlin 2.0 on _any_ board, including AVR.
-- [Installing Marlin on Re-ARM](install_rearm.html) : To install Marlin 2.0.x on the Re-Arm board
+- [Install Marlin on Re-ARM](install_rearm.html) : To manually install Marlin 2.0 using Re-Arm as the example.